dbarowy/ZippedTextFileIterator/README.md

 # ZippedTextFileIterator
-A simple (simplistic?) library for iterating over ZIP-compressed text files.
+A simple (simplistic?) library for iterating over ZIP-compressed text files one line at a time.

 ## Installation ##